truenas/documentation/content/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

    Copy the text of the public SSH key or download the public key as a text file.

-2. Add the public key to the admin account on the system where you want to register the public key:
+2. Add the public key to the admin account on the system where you want to register the public key.

-   Log into the TrueNAS system that you want to register the public key on and go to **Credentials > Local Users**.
+   Log into the TrueNAS system where you want to register the public key and go to **Credentials > Local Users**.

    Edit the admin account.
    Click on the <span class="material-icons">expand_more</span> icon and then click **Edit** to open the **Edit User** screen.